What to do if you fall

 - Visit Falls Assistant to find some exercises you can do to help prevent falls.

-- Steady Steps is a programme run by Edinburgh Leisure, supported by the Long Term Conditions Programme.
+- Steady Steps is a programme run by Edinburgh Leisure, supported by the Edinburgh Health and Social Care Partnership.
 It’s for anyone who has had or is at risk of having a fall.
 If you feel you would benefit from taking part in Steady Steps speak to your health professional who can make a referral on your behalf.

 - Lots of the activities you do daily and enjoy all help with staying active.